fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 !!!
 NOTE
       For the instructions in this document, `<fdo-pri-src>` refers to the path of the FDO PRI folder 'pri-fidoiot'.
-      If you are not executing this command for the first time, ensure there are no docker instances of Owner, Manufacturer, RV running on the machine already.

 1. Using the maven build system to build FDO PRI source.